cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 **2. Upload your image to an online registry provider.**

 You will use the command line to upload your image.
 You have the choice of uploading your container in [Docker Hub](https://docs.docker.com/engine/reference/commandline/push/) or [Google Container Registry](https://cloud.google.com/container-registry/docs/quickstart).
+Regardless of where you store your image, you will be able to run the container with Google Kuberrnetes Engine.

 - If you choose Docker Hub, credential will be provided to you.
 - If you choose Google Container Registry, a ``` ${PROJECT_ID} ``` will be provided to you.